EFL - ESL activities and games for using have and have got

 More ESL lesson plans for beginners

 If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans.
 Our suggested next lesson is on how to describe animals.
-Also, Android users can access all of our materials through the TEFL Handbook app.
+Also, Android and iOS users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.